MS Stockholm (1946): Incidents during East German service

 The ship saw multiple incidents during her service under the Deutsche Seereederei.
 In 1968, the Bundesmarine submarine chaser Najade rammed the vessel during its rescue of East German defector Manfred Semmig, who had fallen into the sea while attempting to escape the vessel via a clothesline.
 The ship had made an unexpected turn after Semming had fallen into the sea, resulting in a collision as Najade attempted to avoid running over the man.
 Tilting nearly 30 degrees after its collision with Völkerfreundschaft, Najade recovered and safely rescued the defector.
-This was followed by an incident in 1970 where a machinist and three medical researchers leapt off the Cuba-bound ship near the Florida Keys and was rescued by a small boat driven by the machinist's brother.
+This was followed by an incident in 1970 where a machinist and three medical researchers leapt off the Cuba-bound ship near the Florida Keys and were rescued by a small boat driven by the machinist's brother.

 On 21 January 1983, the ship collided with West German Navy submarine U-26 in the Baltic Sea off the Fehmarn Belt.
 Sailing on surface in rough seas, the commander of the submarine ordered the boat to be navigated via periscope and without the use of radar – a common procedure at the time during the Cold War in the vicinity of naval vessels of the Warsaw Pact.
 A court of lay judges in Kiel later judged that this accident could have been avoided with radar.
 Damages to U-26 cost multiple millions of West German Marks in repairs.